 —Hilton Als, The New Yorker

 Wasson is a canny chronicler of old Hollywood and its outsize personalities...
 More than that, he understands that style matters, and, like his subjects, he has a flair for it.

 —Michael Schulman, The New Yorker

-Fosse, Wasson’s 2013 biography of the legendary director-choreographer of Cabaret, Chicago, Pippin, and All That Jazz, appeared on over a half-dozen Best of the Year lists including NPR and Entertainment Weekly, and was called “one of the most eloquent showbiz accounts in years” by the Chicago Tribune.
+Fosse, Wasson’s award-winning 2013 biography of the legendary director-choreographer, appeared on over a half-dozen Best of the Year lists and was called “one of the most eloquent showbiz accounts in years” by the Chicago Tribune.

-Wasson’s writing has appeared in The New York Times, The Hollywood Reporter, Variety and The Wall Street Journal.
-He’s served as a consultant for The Film Society of Lincoln Center and MoMA Film, was a Visiting Professor of Film at Wesleyan University in Middletown, Connecticut and currently teaches film at Emerson College in Los Angeles.
-As panelist and lecturer Wasson has appeared all over the world, from the 92nd Street Y in New York to Toronto’s Bell Lightbox Theater to the Rome International Film Festival, has been a featured guest on CNN, BBC, Fox, ABC, and NPR, and an uninvited guest at many dinner parties.
+In addition to his work as an author, Wasson has written for numerous publications including The Hollywood Reporter, Variety and The Wall Street Journal.
+He’s served as a consultant for The National Comedy Center in New York and The Film Society of Lincoln Center, was a Visiting Professor of Film at Wesleyan University in Middletown, Connecticut and Emerson College in Los Angeles.
+As panelist and lecturer Wasson has appeared all over the world, from the 92nd Street Y in New York to The Second City in Chicago and the Rome International Film Festival, and has been a featured guest on CNN, BBC, Fox, ABC, NPR, and for The Criterion Collection.

 In 2017, The New York Times called Wasson's latest book, Improv Nation: How We Made A Great American Art, "one of the most important stories in American popular culture."